Emik03/wawa/apidocs/wawa.Modules/wawa.Modules/ModdedModule/Play.md

 ## Play\(Transform, params Sound\[\]\)

-Plays one or more sounds from a specified `Transform`\.
+Plays one or more sounds from the specified `Transform`\.

 ```csharp
 public IList<Sound> Play(Transform location ,params Sound[] sounds);